 Dan is a leading practitioner of Zheng Gu Tui Na, a complete system of Chinese medical massage integrating soft-tissue therapies and bone mobilizations.

 He is a Senior Clinical Preceptor in the Contemporary Acupuncture Program at McMaster University.
 The program is a comprehensive, clinically-oriented training focused on the integration of acupuncture, modern neurophysiology and neuroanatomical concepts.
 He has been also a part of an elite team of instructors selected to train U.S. Military doctors in the application of contemporary acupuncture methods used to treat wounded solders.

-Dan is the Founder and Executive Director of Global Healthworks Foundation, that provides sustainable integrative healthcare to underserved communities domestically and internationally.
-Since 2007, Dan has regularly lead teams of volunteer practitioners on humanitarian outreach projects delivering free, high quality healthcare to medically underserved communities in remote villages of Indonesia, Nepal and Guatemala.
+Dan is Founder and Executive Director of a humanitarian outreach organization, Global Healthworks Foundation, that provides sustainable integrative healthcare to underserved communities domestically and internationally.
+Since 2007, Dan has regularly lead teams of volunteer practitioners on humanitarian outreach projects treating underserved communities in Indonesia, Nepal and Guatemala.
 He also volunteers in New York-based community outreach clinics providing treatments to war veterans and people living with HIV/AIDS (PLWHAs).